jmd-dk/concept/README.md

 Further documentation
 ---------------------
+- For the physics and numerical methods implemented, you may consult my [PhD thesis](https://tildeweb.au.dk/au282038/github/concept/phd_thesis-b5.pdf).
-Unfortunately, no additional up-to-date documentation exists.
+- No additional up-to-date documentation on how to actually *use* CO*N*CEPT exists.
-An out-of-date [user guide](https://arxiv.org/abs/1510.07621) from back when CO*N*CEPT was a pure particle code, as well as the [master's thesis](http://users-phys.au.dk/jmd/github/concept/masters_thesis.pdf) for which CO*N*CEPT was originally written, are available.
+  A very out-of-date [user's guide](https://arxiv.org/abs/1510.07621) from back when CO*N*CEPT was a pure particle code, as well as my [master's thesis](http://users-phys.au.dk/jmd/github/concept/masters_thesis.pdf) for which CO*N*CEPT was originally written, are available.

 Please direct any questions and issues to the author: dakin(at)phys.au.dk